COVESA/dlt-daemon/doc/dlt_design_specification.md

       - Check for DLT message type control request, and if yes process the request
     - Move rest of data in front of buffer for next read attempt

 How the received user messages and control messages are handled, is described in the Appendix.

+#### Clean up
+Before exiting from DLT daemon, the following cleanup procedures occur:

+- Local cleanup
+  - Destroy the connection list
+  - Free the used memory by the organising structure of file
+  - Uninitialise the offline trace
+  - Free the used memory by the organising structure of file
+  - Delete existing named pipes (FIFOs) or UNIX_SOCKET
+  - Cleanup dlt logstorage
+- Close UDP connection, if specified
+- De-initialize the gateway, if specified.
+All internal data will be freed
+- De-Initialise the dlt daemon structure
+  - Clear all contexts in internal context management of specific ecu
+  - Clear all applications in internal application management of specific ecu
+  - Release and free memory used by dynamic ringbuffer

+Now, the cleanup is finished, and the DLT daemon is terminated.
 ### DLT user library

 #### Overview
-The DLT user library is linked to each application which wants to use DLT.
-It encapsulates the communication with the DLT daemon, and provides two interfaces: the DLT user macro interface and the DLT user functional interface.
+The DLT user library is linked to each application that wants to use DLT.
+It encapsulates the communication with the DLT daemon and provides two interfaces: the DLT user macro interface and the DLT user functional interface.
 All macros from the DLT user macro interface are mapped to functions in the DLT user functional interface.
-The DLT user library has one additional thread, responsible for receiving messages from the DLT daemon.
-Parts of functions accessible by the user interface are protected by a semaphore, as well as parts of the function which is called within the thread.
+The DLT user library has one additional thread, called housekeeper thread, responsible for receiving and sending messages from/to the DLT daemon.

+The DLT user library can be written/read from multiple threads (the threads of applications which are using DLT APIs, and DLT housekeeper thread which will send log messages to the daemon).
+To prevent the concurrent access to the DLT buffer, parts of functions accessible by the user interface are protected by a semaphore as well as parts of the function which is called within the thread.

 #### Initialization
 During initialization, the following things are done:

 - Setup internal structure including Application ID and Description (textual) of application
 - Get value from environment variable "DLT_LOCAL_PRINT_MODE".
 This variable can be used to control the local printing mode of the DLT user library.
 If enabled (either via "AUTOMATIC" or via "FORCE_ON"), all messages, which are prepared to be sent to the DLT daemon will also be print out locally (as ASCII string).
 If the environment variable is set, this value overrides the local print mode which can be set with the API function dlt_enable_local_print() or with dlt_disable_local_print() from within the application using the DLT user library.
 The following values are allowed:
-  - "AUTOMATIC"": Local printing is enabled, if NO DLT daemon is running.
+  - "AUTOMATIC": Local printing is enabled, if NO DLT daemon is running.
   - "FORCE_ON": Local printing is always enabled.
-  - "FORCE_OFF"": Local printing is always disabled.
+  - "FORCE_OFF": Local printing is always disabled.
 - Clear internal context array (dynamically growing in step size DLT_USER_CONTEXT_ALLOC_SIZE, typically 500).
-The internal context array is NOT be kept sorted, as the DLT daemon stores for each registered context the offset position within this array, and sends this offset position for faster access of a context within this internal context array).
+The internal context array is NOT be kept sorted, as the DLT daemon stores for each registered context the offset position within this array, and sends this offset position for faster access of a context within this internal context array.
 The internal context array contains one entry for each context:
   - Context ID
   - Log level for this context
   - Trace status for this context
   - Initialize table (dynamically growing in step-size 1) with function pointers for callback functions used for injection messages
   - Description (textual) of context
 - Initialize ringbuffer for local storage of not sent messages
 - Setup signal handler and atexit handler
 - Ignore all pipe signals
-- Create and open own named pipe with the name /tmp/dlt<PID>, where <PID> is the process id of the application using the DLT user library.
-- Open named pipe to the DLT daemon
+- Create and open own named pipe (with the name /tmp/dlt<PID>, where <PID> is the process id of the application using the DLT user library) or Unix socket IPC to the DLT daemon
 - Open local file for storage, if specified
 - Initialize receiver object
-- Start receiver thread
+- Start housekeeper thread for receiving messages

 #### De-Initialization
 During de-initialization, the following things are done:

 - De-register application (and all contexts belonging to this application) from DLT daemon
-- Stop receiver thread
+- Stop housekeeper thread
-- Close and remove own named pipe
-- Close named pipe to the DLT daemon
+- Close and remove own named pipe to the DLT daemon, if FIFO is used
+- Close and remove Unix socket if socket IPC is used
 - De-Initialize receiver object
 - De-Initialize ringbuffer